-Roberto Di Matteo has spoken of his "deep and unreserved passion" for Chelsea despite being sacked as manager after just eight months in charge.
+Roberto Di Matteo has spoken of his "deep and unreserved passion" for Chelsea despite being after just eight months in charge.

 "I am extremely proud of the successes and trophies that we were able to bring to the club," said the 42-year-old.

 "I have a deep and unreserved passion for Chelsea Football Club."

 Di Matteo joined Chelsea as a player in 1996 and scored 26 goals in 175 appearances before retiring because of injury at the age of 31.

 He managed MK Dons and West Brom before taking over at Stamford Bridge following the sacking of Andre Villas-Boas in March.

 The Champions League and FA Cup triumphs saw his interim position made permanent and Di Matteo began this season with nine wins from 12 matches.

 But defeat at Shakhtar Donetsk in the Champions League marked the start of a run featuring only one win in eight fixtures.